15931/ST446/Week03/class/word_count_python.md

 -rw-r--r-- 1 st446 st446  435 Feb  6 19:56 myAggregatorForKeyCount.py
 ```

-If the permission of these two files indicates it is not executable.
-Right permission should be `-rwxr-xr-x`, run:
+If the permission of these two files indicates they are not executable (right permission should be `-rwxr-xr-x`), run:

 ```
 st446@jialin-cluster-m:~$ chmod a+x *.py
 ```

-Now we have the right permission
+Now they have the right permission

 ```
 st446@jialin-cluster-m:~$ ls -l